Eoghan Harris: 1991 Fine Gael Ardfheis

 After the Robinson campaign, Harris was asked to work for Fine Gael by its leader, John Bruton.
 However, he received criticism from both within and outside the party in April 1991, when he wrote the script for a sketch for the Fine Gael Ardfheis in which a cleaner (played by the comedy actress Twink) interrupted the leader's speech.
 The sketch was criticised as being in bad taste and tacky, particularly in its references to a controversial incident that had made the news, wherein a female reporter from RTÉ had allegedly been groped by an inebriated Fianna Fáil TD.
-It's catchphrase Úna gan a gúna ("Úna without her dress" in Irish) was deemed sexist and demeaning to a victim of alleged improper conduct.
+Its catchphrase Úna gan a gúna ("Úna without her dress" in Irish) was deemed sexist and demeaning to a victim of alleged improper conduct.

 Northern Ireland peace process

 Harris, along with fellow Sunday Independent columnist Eamon Dunphy, became an outspoken critic of Social Democratic and Labour Party leader John Hume over Hume's decision to hold talks with Sinn Féin prior to an IRA ceasefire.
 Harris urged the Irish government, at the time led by his friend John Bruton, to end all support for Hume's peace efforts.
 He wrote, "If we persist with the peace process it will end with sectarian slaughter in the North, with bombs in Dublin, Cork and Galway, and with the ruthless reign by provisional gangs over the ghettos of Dublin.
 The only way to avoid this abyss is to cut the cord to John Hume".
 Hume argued that he was seeking to convince republicans to abandon violence.
 Harris praised the resulting Good Friday Agreement.
 Hume and David Trimble won the Nobel Peace Prize in 1998 for their efforts.
 Harris became an advisor in the late 1990s to Trimble, the then leader of the Ulster Unionist Party.
 He wrote some of Trimble's speeches, one of which included the line that Northern Ireland had been "a cold house for Catholics."
 He was invited to address the UUP annual conference in 1999, where he described the Belfast Agreement as "an Amazing Grace" and urged the UUP to make a leap of faith in Sinn Féin.
 They eventually did so, forming a power-sharing executive, although it was later suspended on the issue of the failure of the IRA to decommission its arms.
+Having coined the phrase "Fellow-travellers" regarding the Hume-Adams strategy which involved Trade Union negotiators from the ROI, the Redemptorist Order and the Fianna Fáil party he refused to withdraw any comments following the death of Hume.
+Dunphy, by contrast has done so.